MCUdude/MiniCore/README.md

 ```

+## Write to own flash
+MiniCore uses Optiboot Flash, a bootloader that supports flash writing within the running application, thanks to the work of [@majekw](https://github.com/majekw).
+This means that content from e.g. a sensor can be stored in the flash memory directly without the need of external memory.
+Flash memory is much faster than EEPROM, and can handle at least 10 000 write cycles before wear becomes an issue.
+For more information on how it works and how you can use this in you own application, check out the [Serial_read_write](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Serial_read_write/Serial_read_write.ino) for a simple proof-of-concept demo, and
+[Flash_put_get](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_put_get/Flash_put_get.ino) + [Flash_iterate](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Flash_iterate/Flash_iterate.ino) for useful examples on how you can store strings, structs and variables to flash and retrieve then afterwards.
+The [Read_write_without_buffer](https://github.com/MCUdude/MiniCore/blob/master/avr/libraries/Optiboot_flasher/examples/Read_write_without_buffer/Read_write_without_buffer.ino) example demonstrate how you can read and write to the flash memory on a lower level without using a RAM buffer.

 ## Programmers
 MiniCore does not adds its own copies of all the standard programmers to the "Programmer" menu.
 Just select one of the stock programmers in the "Programmers" menu, and you're ready to "Burn Bootloader" or "Upload Using Programmer".

 Select your microcontroller in the boards menu, then select the clock frequency.
 You'll have to hit "Burn bootloader" in order to set the correct fuses and upload the correct bootloader. <br/>
 Make sure you connect an ISP programmer, and select the correct one in the "Programmers" menu.
 For time critical operations an external oscillator is recommended.

-## Write to own flash
-MiniCore implements [@majekw](https://github.com/majekw) fork of Optiboot, which enables flash writing functionality within the running application.
-This means that content from e.g. a sensor can be stored in the flash memory directly, without the need of external memory.
-Flash memory is much faster than EEPROM, and can handle about 10 000 write cycles.
-To enable this feature your original bootloader needs to be replaced by the new one.
-Simply hit "Burn Bootloader", and it's done!
-Check out the [Optiboot flasher example](https://github.com/MCUdude/MiniCore/tree/master/avr/libraries/Optiboot_flasher/examples/SerialReadWrite) for more info about how this feature works, and how you can try it on your MiniCore compatible microcontroller.

 ## How to install